UCR-CS110-S23/project-meraki/Lab 2/README.md

 - To start a game against AI, make sure that the "Play Against AI" checkbox is checked.
 Once you are ready, click the "Start Playing" button to begin the game and start the 2 minute timer.

 - Once a game is over and you want to start a new game, click on the "New Game" button.
-Once you are ready to play, click on the "Start Playing" button.
+Once you have selected your preferred game mode and are ready to play, click on the "Start Playing" button.

 #### Rules: